UnfinishedStuff/A-guide-to-the-GFX-HAT/README.md

 # Introduction

-The GFX HAT is Pimoroni's updated version of the venerable Display-O-Trom 3000, and brings a 128x64 graphic LCD, 6-section RGB backlight and 6 capacitive touch buttons with their own individual white LEDs.
+The GFX HAT is Pimoroni's updated version of the venerable Display-O-Tron 3000, and brings a 128x64 graphic LCD, 6-section RGB backlight and 6 capacitive touch buttons with their own individual white LEDs.
 It's more complex to use than the DoT3K HAT, but is also significantly more flexible.

 Controlling the GFX HAT is split into three different sections:  one module for the LCD, one for the RGB backlight and one for the capacitive touch buttons and their LEDs.
-The Pimoroni function reference can be found [here](http://docs.pimoroni.com/gfxhat/).
+The Pimoroni function reference can be found [here](http://docs.pimoroni.com/gfxhat/), and this is mostly an explaination/worked example of this, plus some information on how to design images to show on the matrix.

 # RGB Backlight